The Cathedral of Havana

 The Cathedral and the Surroundings

-The place containing the Cathedral and which is simply called The Place of the Cathedral, contains several others places of interest such as: The Real Zanja, the Count Don Luís Chacón's House or simply Casa Bayona, the Marqis de Aguas Claras's Palace (currently it's the El Patio restaurant), the Palace or Maison of Comte de Lombillo (today Bureau of the Historiographre of Havane), and finally the Marquis d'Arcos's house.
+The place containing the Cathedral and which is simply called The Plaza of the Cathedral, contains several others sites of interest such as: The Real Zanja, the Count Don Luís Chacón's House or simply Casa Bayona, the Marqis de Aguas Claras's Palace (currently it's the El Patio restaurant), the Palace or Maison of Comte de Lombillo (today Bureau of the Historiographre of Havane), and finally the Marquis d'Arcos's house.

 Essential Data of the Cathedral and Final Considerations